crpietschmann/portfolio/_posts/2012-04-13-design-patterns-basics-of-dependency-injection.markdown

 <h3>How about Unit Testing?</h3>

-<p>When unit testing the above DataAccessLayer class you can create a simple IDataService class that contains all the test data in memory instead of requiring the database to execute the tests.</p>
+When unit testing the above DataAccessLayer class you can create a simple IDataService class that contains all the test data in memory instead of requiring the database to execute the tests.

-<p>Here’s an example of a simple IDataService implementation that would contain all it’s data in memory for unit testing purposes:</p>
+Here’s an example of a simple IDataService implementation that would contain all it’s data in memory for unit testing purposes:

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> MemeryDataService : IDataService
 {